Ski: 2022-2023 Faction La Machine Max, 186 cm

 Behind the Heel Piece: 10-9.5

-La Machine is not a super burly ski nor a particularly soft one, though it does have a pretty directional flex pattern — the front half of the ski is notably softer than the back half of the ski.
+La Machine Max is not a super burly ski, though it does have a pretty directional flex pattern — the front half of the ski is notably softer than the back half of the ski.

-Overall, La Machine’s flex pattern isn’t super far off from the 4FRNT Renegade, though La Machine is notably stiffer behind the bindings and stays a bit stiffer through the tail.
+Overall, La Machine Max’s flex pattern isn’t super far off from the 4FRNT Renegade, though La Machine Max is notably stiffer behind the bindings and stays a bit stiffer through the tail.
+However, La Machine Max is definitely softer than Faction’s Dancer and Agent skis.

-Our pair of the 186 cm La Machine is 125.5 mm wide at the waist, with a big ~147 mm shovel and ~139 mm tail.
+Our pair of the 186 cm La Machine Max is about 125.5 mm wide at the waist, with a big ~147 mm shovel and 139 mm tail.
 It also has a fairly long stated sidecut radius, at 26 meters.

-While it’s very wide underfoot, La Machine’s tips and tails are pretty narrow compared to skis with much less tapered tips and tails and / or shorter sidecut radii, like the Liberty Genome, Line Outline, and Faction Candide 5.0.
-And given its overall directional design, it’s interesting to see that La Machine’s tips are not drastically wider than its tails (typically, more directional skis have tips that are more significantly wider than their tails).
+While it’s very wide underfoot, La Machine Max’s tips and tails are pretty narrow compared to skis with much less tapered tips and tails and / or shorter sidecut radii, like the Liberty Genome, Line Outline, and Faction Candide 5.0.

-At -13 cm from true center, La Machine’s mount point is set back quite far.
+At -13 cm from true center, the 20/21 La Machine Max’s recommended mount point is set back quite far.
 That’s much farther back from center than skis like the Renegade, ARG II, Kye Shapes Numinous, and Candide 5.0.

-This was a big surprise when I weighed La Machine.
+This was a big surprise when we weighed La Machine Max.
 Despite looking quite hefty due to its size, La Machine is not a heavy ski.
 Our pair of the 186 cm length came in around 1882 g per ski — that’s extremely light for its size.

 For reference, here are our measured weights for some notable skis.
 Keep in mind the length differences to try to keep things apples to apples.